 “The single most important component of LAND STEWARDSHIP is to make the farm capable of withstanding the vagaries of nature” Joel Salatin, ‘Forgiveness Farming’ (2006)

-Land stewardship requires a dynamic and adaptive management model that does not attempt to break, bend or restrain nature, rather it evolves in an organic way, basing itself on the type of nature that exists within a specific area.
-It recognises that one size does not fit all, or that just because something works in one local environment it will not necessarily transcribe to another.
+Land stewardship requires a dynamic and adaptive management model that does not attempt to break, bend or restrain nature, rather it evolves in an organic way, basing itself on the type of natural capital that exists within a specific area.
+It recognises that one size does not fit all, or that just because something works in one local environment it will necessarily transcribe to another.
 To be a land steward one must be prepared to innovate, experiment and take calculated risks, whilst basing all decisions on sound observation of how the land works at the specific local level.

 Land stewardship recognises that there are specific elements within the natural environment (economists call them natural capital, environmentalists call them ecosystems services and we like to call them Pillars), that are paramount in any successful farming or conservation system:

-Water is arguably the most critical component of all life on Earth.
+Water is the most critical component of all life on Earth.
 It is certainly the most critical component of all farming regimes and must be preserved and protected given that water availability is severely limited in many geographical locations.
 This is especially the case in Australia where we have some of the most brittle environments in the world.
 We are not the driest continent on Earth (Antarctica is), but we have the most sporadic and highly variable rainfall patterns.

 The concept of water cycling is fairly simple.

 Plants in this regime are quite simply rain factories.
-It is the slow uptake of water into the plant and the subsequent slow release of water into the atmosphere that assists in keeping the cycle in balance.
+It is the slow uptake of water into the plant and the subsequent slow release of water into the atmosphere and soils that assists in keeping the cycle in balance.